Engee documentation

 Details

-Checking this box displays the H heat port, which allows you to simulate the effects of heat flow and temperature changes.
-Checking this box also enables the Thermal mass and Temperature parameters.
+When this check box is selected, the thermal port H is displayed, which allows you to simulate the effects of heat flow and temperature changes.
+Setting this check box also enables parameters Thermal mass and Temperature.

 Default value